Amended by Vote June 4, 2010

 Section 1.
 The fiscal year of WAPL shall commence on the 1st day of July.

 Section 2.
-The annual dues for Active and Associate Members shall be fifty dollars ($50.00) and shall cover the period of January 1 to December 31 of the calendar year.
+The annual dues for Active and Associate Members shall be fifty dollars ($50.00), from January 1 to February 28 of the calendar year; after February 28 of the calendar year the annual dues for Active and Associate Members shall be seventy-five dollars ($75.00) and shall cover the period of January 1 to December 31 of the calendar year.
 The Treasurer and the Vice-President/Secretary shall strike from WAPL’s membership roster the name of any Member whose dues for any calendar year have not been paid by July 31st of that year and shall submit to the Executive Committee a list of all names so stricken from the membership roster.
 The Executive Committee shall have the right to establish a penalty charge to be made as a condition of reinstatement.
 Annual dues notices will be mailed out in December of the year prior to the calendar year that the dues are owed.

 Section 3.
 Special assessments may be made and will be effective only upon being passed by a three-fourths (3/4) majority vote of the Members present at any Regular Meeting; said voting to be called for upon a second reading of the assessments after notice has been issued.